HoseaCodes/DSA/algorithms/sliding-window/index.md

 1. The most common task you will see is finding the best valid subarray.
 The problem will define what makes a subarray better than another.
 For example, a problem might ask you to find the longest valid subarray.

 1. Another common task is finding the number of valid subarrays.
 We will take a look at this later in the article.

+1. You need to find the subrange in this array or string that should provide the longest, shortest, or target values.

+1. A classic problem: to find the largest/smallest sum of given k (for example, three) consecutive numbers in an array.

 ### Pseudocode